massimofasciano/bin_tree_rust/README.md

 }
 ```

-An excerpt of the implementation of the mutable iterator:
+An excerpt from the implementation of the mutable iterator:

 ```rust
 impl<'a,T> Iterator for BinTreeIterMut<'a,T> {